timon-k/next-nats-k8s-demo/README.md

 We use YAML as the general configuration language for the k8s services, so here we parse a YAML config file and expose its content through the next.js config.

+To avoid errors in the config file, we also validate the content against the expected type structure.